justnonamenoname/lifeticle/readme.txt

 8) The reverse influence of qualia is related to quantum laws, this itself points to a particle
 9) The point binding problem is solved by quantum processes
-10) The transition from point and radius to circle is solved by quantum processes
+10) The transition from point and radius to circle is solved by quantum processes The theory of phenomenal consciousness must answer these questions, and the answers to them lead to the theory of the lifeticle.

 ========================